hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-greenlake-for-data-fabric/home.md

 ## Video Tutorials

 ### HPE GreenLake for Data Fabric – Creating an HPE Ezmeral Data Fabric Cluster from HPE GreenLake

+I﻿n this video, learn how to create an HPE Ezmeral Data Fabric cluster using HPE GreenLake for Data Fabric.

 https://hpe.seismic.com/Link/Content/DCVB7cmFQjPC289TCMRJ7PFJcbhd
 Note: L﻿ink to YT will be published in Oct 17.

 ### HPE GreenLake for Data Fabric – Demo of Global Namespace

+This video demonstrates how to move data freely between a developer system and multiple HPE GreenLake for Data Fabrics on two different public cloud environments.

 https://hpe.seismic.com/Link/Content/DCPmgbWfB9ddRGFDhBHdQTCVQWjV
 Note: L﻿ink to YT will be published in Oct 17.